 For computer vision, training data takes the shape of labels that you apply to your images or video.
 The type of label depends on the type of model you’re building (see our article on CV model types), but essentially the label is what tells the model “this is the thing I’m looking for in this image.”
 Gathering together several hundred or even thousands of high quality labels is what will create a really great model.
 This process of adding labels to imagery or video is called annotation.

-You’ll need to decide who is going to create these labels in the platform for you.
+Next, you’ll need to decide who is going to create these labels in the platform for you.
 You can do some yourself, gather together a band of helpful colleagues, press your summer interns into service, or even have CrowdAI do it for you.

 Annotation does take some time, especially for more complex models.
 Even if you’re just annotating every instance of cake you find in 2,000 images, it can take a person around 3-5 seconds to mentally process an image and another 2-3 seconds to take a simple action (like draw a box around the cake).
 At an average of 7 seconds per image, that’s still about 4 hours of non-stop work for a single person, and that doesn’t include any bathroom breaks!